 Psychogenic or Idiopathic

 Dry mouth can be uncomfortable to live with on a daily basis.
 In fact, dry mouth is often an indication there is something causing the symptom that requires further examination.
 As always with any persistent medical condition, it’s important to never rely on self-diagnosis and to see your doctor for proper evaluation.
-Please contact Adams and Cheek Dentistry at http://raleighncdentistry.com/contact-our-office/ with any questions about your dry mouth.
+Please contact Adams and Cheek Dentistry at http://raleighncdentistry.com/contact-our-office/ with any questions about your xerostomia.